 If you are reimbursed more than your medical expenses, you may have to include the excess in income.
-You may
+You may want to use Figure 1 to help you decide if any of your reimbursement is taxable.

 Figure 1.
 Is Your Excess Medical Reimbursement Taxable?